 Tucked away past all the commotion of the busy streets of Oia is Katharos Beach.
 A quiet and secluded beach that brings it’s visitors a sense of achievement after hiking down to it.
 The beach is mostly pebbles but there are a few sandy parts with black volcanic sand.
-The water is calm and perfect for swimming, just bring some shoes to wear into the water if possible as you can hurt your feet.
+The water is calm and perfect for swimming, bring some shoes to wear in the water as you can hurt your feet.
 Stop at the beach bar for a drink on the way and admire the view.

 Get some Instagram-worthy shots

 If you are into photography or social media you will want to get the postcard-perfect shots for your own collection.
 The best way to find these spots is to do a recon one day by wandering around the town.
 Then get up early the next day before the tour buses arrive to get Lonely Planet style snaps.
 I will soon be posting about the locations of the best spots so stay tuned!